 He has a PhD in the Sociology of Science from the University of Lancaster, and an MA in Politics and Sociology from Edinburgh University

-Dr Samuel also experience in experiential pedagogy, having led and organised field trips for a variety of educational organizations.
+Dr Samuel also is also specialised in 'experiential pedagogy', having led and organised field trips for a variety of educational organizations.
 These include:

-He currently is Module Tutor on the Elective, Evironmental Sustainability and Global citizenship.
+He currently is Module Tutor on the Elective, Environmental Sustainability and Global Citizenship.

-Samuel, A. (2004), Research Report - The Integrated Management of Incongruently Valued Land: The Case of the Small Isles Archipelago in Scotland
+£3532 from British Acadamy, 2003.
+Project Title: The Integrated Management of Incongruently Valued Land: The Case of the Small Isles Archipelago in Scotland (ref.
+SG-35250).

 Centre for Human Ecology, Chair, Course Committee, 2005 to 2006